Okay, so if you follow me in the cyber world at all (and I pray to God that you do because my follower is getting pretty lonely.

-So be prepared (Lion Kind anyone?
-Scar is so misunderstood.
-Kidding.
-I was a Pumba fan), and book everything in advance because no one wants to spend their vacation waiting in line, especially when you’re standing behind a family of five who has three screaming kids that whoops, drop their ice cream all over you (Not from personal experience or anything.
+Because let’s be real, no one wants to spend their vacation waiting in line, especially when you’re standing behind a family of five who has three screaming kids that whoops, drop their ice cream all over you (Not from personal experience or anything.

 2. Failing to Watch your step.

 Therefore, wait your turn because you don’t want to end up in a body cast (You don’t want to increase your Italy travel costs like THAT and sadly, not a super Instagram worthy moment because most people don’t look banging’ in a body cast).

 3. Going to a Restaurant before 7:30 pm

 Yeah, Italians generally eat dinner late so if a place is open early for dinner, it’s a tourist trap and you should run away.
 Just pretend that the T-Rex from Jurassic Park is chasing you.

 Come to think of it, some of the best places I went to had a line out the door, no name, and no set menu because the chefs went to the market that morning and just prepared all the best ingredients they could buy.

 Best to walk right past those train wreck restaurants and, as painful as it is, flock towards the insanely long line of Italian people (hey, sometimes you gotta follow the locals to the holy grail of all pizza.
 Yes, Italy food travel at its finest).
 Yeah, I did this after my Naples to Amalfi Coast tour and it was worth it.